Hostess Gifts for a Cottage Stay

 It’s cottage season again and those of us who don’t own a cottage may sometimes be invited to spend a week or two at a friend or family member’s summer retreat.
 What should we take to show our appreciation?
 Should it be something useful, something decorative or maybe both?
 Here are some examples for both ideas.

-Dollarama sells small gazebo-style lanterns in a variety of colors for $2 each.
-A pair of these, along with a package of votive or tea light candles for a buck would make a lovely gift to add to deck or patio ambience.
-You can also get a small double hook shepherds hook for two bucks, to hang them on, if youd like to include
+Dollarama sells small gazebo-style lanterns in a variety of colors.
+A pair of these, along with a package of votive or tea light candles for a buck would make a lovely gift to add to deck or patio ambiance.
+You can also get a small double hook shepherd’s hook for two bucks, to hang them on, if you’d like to include that, as well.

 The same type of plastic tub as above could be filled games and eats.
 This is a practical gift sure to be appreciated by families as it will help to entertain the kids on rainy days.
 Dollar stores have puzzles, playing cards, drinks and chips, cookies and other goodies to help fill it for a total of $10 or less, depending on your choices.

-For something on a more personal note, present your hostess with a gift containing flip flops, sun glasses, a couple of pretty garden decorations, a puzzle book or magnetic note pad, a plastic wine goblet and a small bottle of Perrier.
-You can put something like this together for ten bucks or less.
+For something on a more personal note, present your hostess with a gift containing flip flops, sun glasses, a couple of pretty garden decorations, a puzzle book or magnetic note pad, an acrylic wine goblet and a small bottle of Perrier.
+You can put something like this together for very little, indeed.